HMO Glycan Array

 Upon discovering these highly beneficial roles for HMOs, biopharmaceutical companies have begun to incorporate 1 or 2 of the abundant HMOs in their infant formula, and it is anticipated that more HMOs will be added in the future to better mimic the complete nutrition provided by natural breastmilk.
 However, the specific functions and interactions of these carbohydrates are still largely unstudied and there remains much potential for their application as biomarkers or in the development of drugs and infant formula.

-Z Biotech's HMO Glycan Microarray is designed to make the investigation of HMOs easy and efficient.
-As leaders in the glycan microarray industry we have developed sensitive, high density arrays for the research of glycan-binding proteins and antibodies.
+Z Biotech's HMO Glycan Array is designed to make the investigation of HMOs easy and efficient.
+As leaders in the glycan microarray industry, we have developed sensitive, high-density arrays for the research of glycan-binding proteins and antibodies.
 Using minimal sample volume and only a few hours, these arrays can be tested with cells, antibodies, or other proteins to determine which HMOs interact and give insight into the functions of these HMOs and their binding partners.

-Example: HMO Glycan Microarray on 8 subarray format.
-A subarray assayed with biotinylated AAL lectin (10 μg/ml), followed by streptavidin-Cy3 (1 μg/ml).
-The array was scanned with GenePix scanner at 450 PMT and 100% laser power at 532nm wavelength.
+The HMO Glycan Array was assayed with biotinylated AAL lectin (10 μg/ml), followed by streptavidin-Cy3 (1 μg/ml).
+The array was scanned with a microarray scanner at 532nm wavelength.
 The positive control shows binding as expected.
 All HMOs containing fucose show fluorescent binding signal.